WolfWalkers: The Exhibition Virtual Tour

 A series of exclusive talks online, delivered by the WolfWalkers Creative Team from Cartoon Saloon, providing a unique insight into animated movie making.

-Artist Mollie Anna King has made a tutorial to show you how to create a WolfWalkers landscape as a tunnel lightbox!
+Artist Mollie Anna King made a tutorial to show you how to create a WolfWalkers landscape as a tunnel lightbox!
 Gather your materials and create some WolfWalkers magic at home!

 Grateful thanks to the supporters of this exhibition: